myna/ruby-eventmachine-client/README.md

 The easiest way to install the dependencies is to install [Bundler](http://gembundler.com/) and then run `bundle install`

 Run `rake test` to run the tests.

+## TODO

+Futures need to handle failures, and need to rigourously trap exceptions and propagate them